 The university operates on a semester basis with most traditional courses offered during two 15-week terms in the fall (August-December) and the spring (January-May).
-Most courses delivered through the Office of Adult and Graduate Studies are offered during four nine-week short terms, two in the fall (August-October, October-December) and two in the spring (January-March, March-May).
+Many courses delivered for Adult Studies and Graduate Studies are offered during four nine-week short terms, two in the fall (August -October, October-December) and two in the spring (January-March, March-May).
 The university also offers two five-week summer terms (May-June, July-August).